Here are precautions we can take to avoid ponzi schemes and not become victim to investment fraud.

 Researching the performance record of a company or individual you are considering investing with can help you avoid investment fraud by highlighting any red flags in past procedures.
 Do they follow the GIPS standard when compiling their performance composites?
 David explains that the best standard is having the composites verified by a third-party accounting firm.
 Other considerations to make when regarding the performance record is to make note of whether or not the performance is hypothetical or actually live.
 Understand the disclosures.
 How are client assets being managed?
 Taking the time to comb through the fine print can save you the headache of investment fraud later on.

 David also explains the importance of knowing what fees you are paying and why.
-Using the Valley Forge Asset Management firm as an example, he warns against blindly agreeing to fees that seem to make sense on the surface but are actually a means by the company or individual to scam you into overpaying.
+Using the Valley Forge Asset Management firm as an example, he warns against blindly agreeing to fees that seem to make sense on the surface but are actually a means for the company or individual to scam you into overpaying.
 Listen to the podcast for examples of what to avoid and how to spot the issue before it takes effect on your wallet.